sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

 ### Base Challenges

 We'll build off a rails app with auth.
 Fork and clone the [rails_auth app](github.com/sf-wdi-22-23/rails_auth).
-If you already have rails_auth_development and rails_auth_test databases, drop those before you `rake db:create`.
+If you already have rails_auth_development and rails_auth_test databases, drop those (`rake db:drop`) before you `rake db:create`.
 You will need to add the FFaker gem to your project to complete these exercises.
+Jump over to the README and follow the directions for adding `rspec-rails` to your project.

 **Model Method Tests**